ketech-org/ketech-org.github.io/terms-of-service.md

 We reserve all rights not expressly granted to you.

----

 ## 3. Ads and Third-Party Content

 The Apps may display advertisements, including ads provided by third-party networks such as Google or other major providers.
 Ads may be contextual or general in nature.

 We do not control third-party ads or sites that may be linked from ads.
-If you click on a third-party ad or link, you do so at your own risk and subject to that third party’s terms and policies.
+If you click on a third-party ad or link, you do so at your own risk and subject to that third party's terms and policies.
 K&E is not responsible for third-party content, products, or services.

----

 ## 4. In-App Purchases and Subscriptions